AntonLapshin/fancy-broker-agency/README.md

  PASS  src/helpers/math/mean.test.js
 ```

-The next step would be covering dataService.js and after some refactoring of the App there will be definitely some common functions that also can be tested.
+The next step would be covering dataService.js and after some refactoring of the App there will be definitely some common functions that also should be tested.

 ## What are the critical structures of the application, what are the possible bottlenecks, what you had did when you had more time.
 We are curious of your thoughts!